-Taylor Swift no longer world’s youngest self-made female billionaire: Here’s who took her spot
+Taylor Swift is no longer the world’s youngest self-made female billionaire: Here’s who took her spot

 - Lucy Guo, age 30, surpassed Taylor Swift as the youngest self-made woman billionaire.